For: Senior Marketing Executives, Content Strategy Professionals

 If content investment decisions are elevated above functional tactics, how are decisions to be made?
 The same way you make other strategic investment decisions.

-If you believe as we do, that content is a strategic imperative for your business, a driver of profitable revenue growth and optimum customer experience, and a key enabler of all customer facing functions, a shift in thinking, strategy and operations is called for.
+If you believe as we do, that information and content are strategic imperatives and drivers of profitable revenue growth and optimum customer experience, and a key enabler of all customer facing functions, a shift in thinking, strategy and operations is called for.

 Content investments must align to strategic business priorities and the most compelling use case requirements.